remp2020/remp2020.github.io/index.md

 **28-Jun-2023**: REMP 3.0 dropped support for Yarn 1.x.
 REMP now requires Yarn 2.x (or newer).

+### 27-May-2024: REMP tools release (3.7)

+No new features in this release, but couple of notable technical improvements:

+- If you use non-zero Redis database, please read the README as one of the fixes in the `RedisClientTrait` are important for you.
+- Mailer received `application:cleanup` command that removes obsolete data from the database.
+Please add it to your scheduled tasks to be run at least once a day.
+- Mailer is now able to reload configuration on-the-fly.
+Up until now, workers needed to be restarted if the config changed.
+That's not necessary anymore.
+- There's a new segment in Mailer called "everyone", that should replace necessity of calling CRM to get the list of all users if you needed it.
+- Tracker's and Segment's underlying library (Goa) was updated to the latest version.
+There are no visible changes.

+Full changelog is available [here](https://github.com/remp2020/remp/releases/tag/3.7.1).

 ### 24-May-2024: CRM release (3.2)

 After 2 months, CRM brings some notable changes that took us some time to deliver.